[Last updated December 3, 2024]

 The spouse’s income and net worth don’t exceed the limit

 The Aid and Attendance eligibility criteria also include a maximum net worth limit that applicants must not exceed.
 This is because VA aims to provide additional income through this benefit to individuals who have significant personal care needs (as listed above) and limited income or resources to cover those costs.
-In 2024, qualifying applicants must not exceed the net worth limit of $155,356.
+In 2025, qualifying applicants must not exceed the net worth limit of $159,240.

 VA reviews this maximum net worth amount toward the end of each calendar year and may increase the amount.
-When VA changes this amount, it is typically related to the cost of living increase in the United States.
+When VA changes this amount, it is typically related to the cost-of-living increase in the United States.

 Annual income is the applicant’s retirement income and includes other income, such as investment income.
 Certain expenses, including medical costs such as assisted living and home care for which the applicant is not reimbursed, are deducted from the income amount.
 The remainder is considered the applicant’s annual income.